• Skip to primary navigation

 • Contact

-You are here: Home / Recipes / Main Dish / Thai/Asian/Indian / Garlicky Asparagus Mushroom and Bok Choy with Noodles
+You are here: Home / Recipes / Main Dishes / Bowls / Garlicky Asparagus and Mushroom Stir Fry with Rice Noodles

 This post may contain affiliate links.
 Please read my affiliate policy.

-A quick and easy dinner recipe with bold flavors and seasonal spring ingredients stir fried then finished in a umami-filled sauce with rice noodles; Garlicky Asparagus, Mushroom and Bok Choy with Noodles.
-If you like my Thai Ginger and Garlic Noodle Bowls, you’ll love this recipe!
-This recipe is vegetarian or easily vegan + gluten free.
+A quick and easy Asian inspired dinner recipe with bold flavors and seasonal spring ingredients stir fried then finished in a umami-filled sauce with rice noodles; Garlicky Asparagus and Mushroom Stir Fry with Rice Noodles is ready in about 30 minutes.

 Asparagus mushrooms and bok choy noodles in a black serving bowl with chop sticks.

-Internationally Inspired stir fries with a hint of spice are a favorite any night of the week, but make dinnertime especially something to look forward to for busy weeknights.
+Asian inspired recipes with a hint of spice are a favorite any night of the week, but make dinnertime especially something to look forward to for busy weeknights.
 Toss in a few seasonal veggies like asparagus mushrooms and bok choy, even better!
-Here’s why you should give this recipe a go:

-If you’re a fan of my Thai Ginger and Garlic Noodle Bowls or this Sesame Ginger Noodle Salad, then you’ll love this recipe too!
+If you like these Thai Ginger and Garlic Noodle Bowls or this Sesame Ginger Noodle Salad, then you’ll enjoy this recipe too.

 1. Slicing mushrooms on a cutting board.
 2. Slicing baby bok choy on a cutting board.
 3. Asparagus lined up on a marble table.
 4. Chopped asparagus on a cutting board.